haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Bite.
 Melee Weapon Attack: +13 to hit, reach 10 ft., one target.
 Hit: 19 (2d10 + 8) piercing damage.
 Claw.
 Melee Weapon Attack: +13 to hit, reach 5 ft., one target.
 Hit: 15 (2d6 + 8) slashing damage.
 Tail.
 Melee Weapon Attack: +13 to hit, reach 15 ft., one target.
 Hit: 17 (2d8 + 8) bludgeoning damage.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 302

 Wing Attack (Costs 2 Actions).
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 21 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.
 Silver Dragon Wyrmling